Arts of Africa

 Hand crosses, which are used by priests, are either hand-held or suspended from a cord around the neck.
 They are kissed by the faithful to receive a blessing.
 Processional crosses are carried on long poles in religious processions.
 Prayer staffs are used to mark rhythms during sacred dances and as supports to lean on while standing for long hours during Orthodox church services.
 Together, all of these crosses are emblems of the Ethiopian Orthodox church’s ongoing authority.

-- Catalogue Description: Iron hand cross with lower tablet, central shaft, upper cross with ram horn projections, and a fine patina.
-Condition: Good.
+Iron hand cross with lower tablet, central shaft, upper cross with ram horn projections, and a fine patina.